Peggy’s Cove Infrastructure Improvement Strategy

 Safety + Harm Prevention Program

 - Safety Staff.
 Build Nova Scotia has contracted on-site attendants for short-term pilot to help address safety concerns in Peggy’s Cove.
-At least 1 attendant has been on site 7 days a week from 8am-8pm since late August.
-Between August 25 and October 23, 2022, there have been 849 engagements with visitors to provide safety information.
+This program will return in Spring 2023, with timing to be confirmed.

 The attendants are providing direct intervention, communication, and education focused on visitor safety, harm prevention, any immediate safety issues on the public lands and infrastructure in Peggy’s Cove.
-Their presence is proving to be an effective addition to the efforts to increase harm prevention efforts and visitor safety in Peggy’s Cove.
+Their presence has proven to be an effective addition to the efforts to increase harm prevention efforts and visitor safety in Peggy’s Cove.